Index of questions;

 Applications may be refused if it has been verified that you are;

 Non Qualifying Persons Criterion includes;

 The Localism Act 2011 enables each council to make their own decisions about who does and who does not qualify to be included on their housing register in order to address their own local needs.
-If you do not qualify, the Housing Options Team at each council can provide you with advice and assistance on other housing options available.
+If you do not qualify, you may find alternative housing options here.

-Home-owners will usually not be eligible to qualify unless there are exceptional circumstances.
-For more information on each council please refer to each council’s individual Keyways Housing Allocation Policy or contact the relevant Housing Options Team.
+Home-owners will usually not be eligible to qualify unless there are exceptional circumstances or they meet the criterion for sheltered accommodation and wish to bid on our sheltered complexes.
+For more information please refer to the North Northamptonshire Keyways Housing Allocation Scheme.

 Applications can be accepted from the age of 16, however, no bids can be placed until the age of 18 or until you have been accepted as having a suitable guarantor.